-Execution of trades on stock exchanges based on pre – defined criteria and without any human intervention using computer programs and software is called algorithmic trading or algo trading.
-While being a subset of algorithmic trading, high-frequency trading involves buying and selling thousands of shared in fractions of seconds.
+Execution of trades on stock exchanges based on predefined criteria and without any human intervention using computer programs and software is called algorithmic trading or algo trading.
+While being a subset of algorithmic trading, high-frequency trading involves buying and selling thousands of shares in fractions of seconds.

-In the US and other developed markets, High Frequency Trading and Algorithmic trading accounts estimated 70% of equities market share.
-This form of high-speed trading rose 12 percent on the Bombay Stock Exchange, to account for almost 30 percent of total trades.
-Its share is higher in the National Stock Exchange, with nearly 46 percent of trades happening on the platform, according to latest reports.
+In the US and other developed markets, High-Frequency Trading and Algorithmic trading accounts estimated 70% of equities market share.
+This form of high-speed trading rose 12 per cent on the Bombay Stock Exchange, to account for almost 30 per cent of total trades.
+Its share is higher on the National Stock Exchange, with nearly 46 per cent of trades happening on the platform, according to latest reports.

 On April 3rd 2008, Securities & Exchange Board of India (SEBI), started allowing Direct Market Access facility which allows buying or selling of orders by institutional clients without manual intervention by brokers.
 Direct Market Access (DMA) enables clients to access the exchange trading system through brokers’ infrastructure but without manual intervention.

 Amongst the global recession, this decision by the Indian regulators was a welcomed change by the entire banking and securities market change.